cleitonsouza01/trade/README.md

 What is it?
 -----------
-trade is a Python package with simple functions and classes for the development of investment applications in Python.
+trade is a Python module with simple functions and classes for the development of investment applications in Python.
 It provides basic notions of assets, trades, daytrades, cost deduction and functions related to processing stock trading data.

-You may use it as a framework to create applications that implement specific rules of stock markets around the world or use it "as is" in any  application that requires the notion of buying stuff, selling stuff and  controlling how much you spent to buy and how much you profited from the trades.
+You may use the trade module as a framework to create applications that implement specific rules of stock markets around the world or use it "as is" in any  application that requires the notion of buying stuff, selling stuff and controlling how much you spent to buy and how much you profited from the trades.

 How can I install trade?